2025 PBA Tour season: Season overview

 As in 2024, the final rounds of all five major events were broadcast live on over-the-air network television (Fox network).
 This included the finals of the U.S. Open on February 2, the PBA World Championship (part of the five-event PBA World Series of Bowling XVI in Reno, Nevada) on March 22, the USBC Masters on March 30, the PBA Players Championship on April 13, and the PBA Tournament of Champions on April 20.
 All five majors paid out a $100,000 top prize.

-Also scheduled for Fox networks is a PBA All-Star Weekend in Waukesha, Wisconsin and a new PBA Elite League Battle of the Brands in Allen Park, Michigan.
-Following the 2025 regular season is the PBA Playoffs, April 28–30 (broadcast on weekends May 3–18, with a live final on May 24), also in Allen Park, Michigan.
+Fox networks also aired a PBA All-Star Weekend in Waukesha, Wisconsin and a new PBA Elite League Battle of the Brands in Allen Park, Michigan.
+Following the 2025 regular season was the PBA Playoffs, April 28–30 (broadcast on weekends May 3–18, with a live final on May 24), also in Allen Park, Michigan.

-The PBA Elite League retains the regular season-long format from 2024, but teams will now be made up of players represented by bowling ball manufacturers.
-Parent companies Brunswick (Brunswick, Hammer, DV8, Ebonite*) and Storm (Storm, Roto Grip, 900 Global) will each have multiple teams, while independent brand MOTIV will have one team.
+The PBA Elite League retained the regular season-long format from 2024, but teams were now made up of players represented by bowling ball manufacturers.
+Parent companies Brunswick (Brunswick, Hammer, DV8, Ebonite*) and Storm (Storm, Roto Grip, 900 Global) each had multiple teams, while independent brand MOTIV had one team.
 Selected players for their brands (brand managers choose five players prior to each week's matches) earn points during the first 13 singles events of the season.
 Points then determine seeding for the PBA Elite League Battle of the Brands Championship on April 26–27.